Airbnb PM interview (questions, process and prep)

 You’ll start by presenting your recommendations and the panel will then follow up with questions.
 The session will last about one hour.

 Once you’re done presenting your recommendations, you’ll have a series of breakout sessions with the panelists.
-In practice this means you’ll have up to five one-on-one interviews where you’ll be asked follow up questions about your presentation and other questions falling in the following categories which we’ll cover in section 3: product sense & design, behavioral, analytical, etc.
+In practice, this means you’ll have up to five one-on-one interviews where you’ll be asked follow-up questions about your presentation and other questions falling into the following categories which we’ll cover in section 3: product sense & design, behavioral, analytical, etc.

 Finally, you’ll have a final cross-functional interview with a second panel.
 This group is usually quite senior and doesn’t have anything to do with your future team.
 This interview is similar to the Bar raiser interview at Amazon.
 The panel’s objective is to take a final view on whether you’re a good fit for Airbnb’s culture or not.

 This is the time to make it clear that you’re aligned with the company’s mission and core values.
-Let’s discuss exactly how to do this in the next section.
+Let’s discuss exactly how to do this in the behavioral questions section.

 Below, we've compiled lists of real questions from Airbnb product manager interviews.
 To help you structure your preparation, we've organized them into four categories.